 It was evident from the opening faceoff that the favored Leafs, aroused by the publicity resulting from Tuesday’s unexpected defeat were intent on making the beating physical as well as official.
 They checked viciously and needlessly and completely mastered the Hawks until the latter began retaliating in kind.

 9. In 1962, The Chicago Sunday Tribune recalled the brutality of the game.
-Here’s what Ted Damata wrote about Romnes, who had, it’s true, won the Lady Byng Trophy in 1936:
+Here’s what Ted Damata wrote about Romnes, who had, it’s true, won the Lady Byng Trophy in 1936 in recognition of his gentlemanly peacefulness:

 Elwyn Romnes, who looked and acted so much like a meek professor that the players nicknamed him Doc.